adrian-alex/spotify-demo-app/README.md

 adrian@atomsoftworks.com

 ### Future work
-- implement Data Repo API calls caching for (e.g) offline support
+- Implement Data Repo API calls caching for (e.g) offline support
-- implement unit tests and functional tests for the [HomePageBloc] implementation as it the core of the app (so far!)
+- Implement unit tests and functional tests for the [HomePageBloc] implementation as it the core of the app (so far!)
-- implement lazy loading of results
+- Implement lazy loading of results
-- implement a tablet UX
+- Implement a tablet UX
-- improve the UI based on a UX design (exact values from a Figma/Invision/Zeplin design)
+- Improve the UI based on a UX design (exact values from a Figma/Invision/Zeplin design)
-- add the correct font-family
+- Add the correct font-family
--